BulBul-Studios/AlphaIt/README.md

-# Welcome to the the AlphaIt github repo!
+# Welcome to the AlphaIt GitHub repo!
-SECTION COMING SOON
+AlphaIt is a multiple purpose bot, that has stuff like moderation, fun and information commands, and much much more.

 # Find Alphait on bot lists!
 [![Discord Bots](https://discordbots.org/api/widget/493973379515416577.svg)](https://discordbots.org/bot/493973379515416577)